 Medical conditions can include allergies, stomach and intestinal problems, chronic pain, lower back pain, breathing problems, and more.
-If you have one of these problems, or suspect another medical condition may be keeping you awake, I suggest consulting with your physician.
+If you have one of these problems or suspect another medical condition may be keeping you awake, I suggest consulting with your physician.

 Psychological problems, mainly depression, are common causes of insomnia.
-Depression leads to changes in mood, which can affect hormone balance, and therefore, lead to difficulty sleeping.
+Depression leads to changes in mood, which can affect hormone balance and, therefore, lead to difficulty sleeping.
 Studies have also shown that insomnia can make depression worse.

 Stress and anxiety are also common causes of insomnia.
-We often ruminate about the past, and worry about the future.
+We often ruminate about the past and worry about the future.
 Sometimes, we may feel stressed out and overwhelmed by our responsibilities.
 And sometimes, it is just our overstimulated mind that is keeping us awake.

 For some people, lifestyle can be a cause of insomnia.
-Some people work odd hours that make it difficult to keep a normal sleep pattern, or get enough sleep.
+Some people work odd hours that make it difficult to keep a normal sleep pattern or get enough sleep.
 Sometimes, they don’t have enough time to unwind before they go to bed.

 Food and diet can also affect your sleep.
-A heavy meal or empty stomach can make it difficult to sleep.
+A heavy meal or an empty stomach can make it difficult to sleep.
 It’s a good idea to have a light snack before bed, something that is low in sugar, as too much sugar in your bloodstream can give you a feeling of anxiety.

 Alcohol, while it can help you fall asleep, will actually disrupt your sleep later in the night.
-Too much caffeine, or drinking it too late, can also make it difficult to sleep.
+Too much caffeine or drinking it too late can also make it difficult to sleep.
 Nicotine is another substance that can disrupt your sleep.

-How Meditation Can Help
+How Guided Sleep Meditation Can Help

 Although insomnia can have several causes, the good news is that meditation can help in various ways.
 The main way that meditation can help you sleep better is by reducing stress and anxiety.

-Meditation can calm just about any racing mind.
-But it would help to reduce some of the things that are overstimulating your mind, such as too many activities, and excessive background noise.
+Meditation can calm just about any racing mind, but it would help to reduce some of the things that are overstimulating your mind, such as too many activities and excessive background noise.
 Basically, any sensory stimulation will create a chain of thoughts, and if your day is filled with activities and noise, then your mind is being overstimulated.

 For the most part, meditation is a break from sensory stimulation.
-While the guided meditations for sleep have music and a voice to guide you, the sounds are slow and soothing, which help slow your mind down.
+While the guided meditations for sleep have music and a voice to guide you, the sounds are slow and soothing, which helps slow your mind down.